yangshun/tech-interview-handbook/contents/best-coding-interview-courses.md

 keywords: [algorithm, coding, interview, questions]
 ---

-If you prefer courses where the learning is more structured, here are a few recommendations.
+If you prefer courses where the learning is more structured, here are a few recommendations. **In no way is taking online courses a must in order to pass interviews.**

 ## General